By Matthew Levy

 Here are three practical skills that you can apply immediately to be more self aware and more effective in getting the results you seek.

 Our relationships are the foundation of our accomplishments, and respect is the foundation of any relationship.
 So if respect is missing, results will suffer.
 People are pretty transparent: we don’t hide lack of respect well.
 If we know we don’t respect the person we are about to speak with, we shouldn’t have the conversation until we find a way to honor the other person.

-2. When it Matters, Be Assertive, not Aggressive, and don’t be Passive
+2. When it Matters, Be Assertive, not Aggressive and not Passive

 Ask yourself, “When I’m confronted with a challenge, am I passive, aggressive, or assertive?”
 Do you know the difference?
 Most people don’t.
 Let’s agree that passive is when you consider your needs to be less important than the other person’s needs.
 You commonly give in and subjugate your needs to theirs and your needs commonly don’t get met.
 Aggressive is when your needs and wants are supremely important to you, and their needs and wants are of little interest to you.
 You get what you want, and they get screwed.
 Assertive is when your needs and wants are very important to you, and their needs and wants are also very important to you.
 You pursue your interests, and you do so while honoring their needs as well.
 You get what you need, and the people around you tend to get what they need too — Win-Win.

 So, do you tend to be passive, aggressive, or assertive when the stakes are high?

 Building on the difference between assertiveness and aggression, I have some final advice:

 3. Don’t Force Outcomes.
 Instead, Negotiate Expectations